 These greens are part of the chenopod family containing phytonutrients that support nervous system health.
 So think twice before tossing out those beet greens next time.

 How to eat them: Mix leaves into salads.
 Lightly saute in olive oil with garlic, and sea salt.
 Boil them allowing the oxalic acid to leech into the water, bringing out a sweeter taste in the greens, while lowering the oxalate content.
-Sometimes I even add them to the juicer along with other veggies.
+And when I juice beets, I toss the greens in with them.

 Important note: The same note on swiss chard applies to beet greens (see above).